breatheco-de/content/src/content/lesson/learn-css.md

 ```
 The next table established a list of all the possible selectors available to use in CSS.
 Please take your time to review it carefully.
 Your understanding here is key to continue with CSS, since you need to understand every possible style you can apply to an HTML doc:

-## ID Selector
+### ID Selector

 |**Selector**   |**Description**   |**Example**   |
 |:--------------|:-----------------|:-------------|
 |#element_id    |Allows the possibility to apply styles to a particular element   |`#element_id { color: red; }`   |

-Let’s assign "first" as the ID of the first cell in the next table, and then with CSS we are going to specify that the “first” ID must have a yellow background:
+Let’s assign "first" as the ID of the first cell in the next table, and then with CSS we are going to specify that the "first" ID must have a yellow background:

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/1b78wna2/8/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

-## Class selector
+### Class selector

 |**Selctor**   |**Description**   |**Example**   |
 |:-------------|:-----------------|:-------------|